atk14/Atk14/README.md

   * TableRecord, an ORM framework
   * a tool for sending proper emails, a tool for parsing YAML and XML and so on (some of them might look pretty meaningless)

-At the moment ATK14 runs on Postgresql only and requires PHP5.3.
-A rumour says that ATK14 works on PHP5.4 as well.
+At the moment ATK14 requires PHP5.3 and Postgresql as a database engine.
+Rumours say that ATK14 works on PHP5.4 as well.

 The ATK14 Project site is at [http://www.atk14.net/](http://www.atk14.net/)